r4b3rt/proposal/design/74299-runtime-freegc.md

 ## Introduction

-This covers a design and initial implementation for a mechanism to free user memory eagerly to the Go runtime to be reused without needing to wait for the GC cycle to progress.
-The mechanism is implemented in a new runtime function, `runtime.freegc`, which is invoked by the compiler in cases where it can prove the memory is no longer used.
+This covers a design and initial implementation for a mechanism to free user memory eagerly to the Go runtime.
+The freed memory can be reused immediately in subsequent allocations without needing to wait for the GC cycle to progress.
+The mechanism is implemented in a new runtime function, `runtime.freegc`, which is inserted by the compiler in cases where it can prove the memory is no longer used.

 A call to `runtime.freegc` records memory as dead and tracks it for